arijitsdrush/Drupal-Assessment/drupal.md

 Refactor this code so that it stops triggering the memory error.

 ## Answer 3
-### Option 1
+#### Option 1 (Single use)
-We can simply set memory limit to -1 to make sure we do not hit memory cap and it can go beyond it's predefined memory limit.
+We can simply set memory limit to `-1` to make sure we do not hit memory cap and it can go beyond it's predefined memory limit.
 ```php

 $stmt = $pdo->prepare('SELECT * FROM largeTable');